tc39/proposal-resizablearraybuffer/README.md

 - TypedArrays that are backed by resizable and growable buffers have more complex, but similar-in-kind, logic to detachment checks.
 The performance expectation is that these TypedArrays will be slower than TypedArrays backed by fixed-size buffers.

 - TypedArrays that are backed by resizable and growable buffers are recommended to have a distinct hidden class from TypedArrays backed by fixed-size buffers for maintainability of security-sensitive fast paths.
 This unfortunately makes use sites polymorphic.

+## Security

+`ArrayBuffer`s and TypedArrays are one of the most common attack vectors for web browsers.
+Resizability adds non-zero security risk to the platform in that bugs in bounds checking code for resizable buffers may be easily exploited.

+This security risk is intrinsic to the proposal and is not entirely eliminable.
+This proposal tries to mitigate with the following design choices:

+- Introduce new buffer types instead of retrofitting existing buffer types so code paths can be kept separate
+- Make the new types only usable with auto-tracking TypedArrays
+- Make in-place implementation always possible to limit data pointer moves

 ## FAQ and design rationale tradeoffs